postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 The **Overview** displays summary graphs of the traffic captured in the session.
 You can select graphs summarizing traffic by method, domain, data mode, or return status code.

 The **Requests** and **Cookies** tabs display requests, responses, and cookies, similar to the same tabs available during a capture session.
 The same options for searching, expanding, saving, and deleting items described in Step 4 are available.
-You can also use the controls at the bottom of the table to limit the number of items per page, and navigate through the pages of results.
+You can also add selected requests to a collection.
+Use the controls at the bottom of the table to limit the number of items per page and navigate through the pages of results.

 You can rename a proxy debug session by selecting the name at the top of the window and entering a new name.
 Select <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg" width="18px" style="vertical-align:middle;margin-bottom:5px"> next to the debug session name to rename or delete the session.